Pneumococcal Vaccine

 • Diabetes mellitus

-• Administering two doses of either PCV13 or PCV15 if children are unvaccinated or received an incomplete pneumococcal conjugate vaccine series with <3 doses before 24 months of age.
-Administer the second dose at least eight weeks after the first dose.
+• Administering 2 doses of either PCV13 or PCV15 if children are unvaccinated or received an incomplete pneumococcal conjugate vaccine series with < 3 doses before the age of 24 months.
+Administer the second dose at least 8 weeks after the first dose.

-• Give one dose of PCV13 or PCV15 if patients have been administered three doses of a PCV before 12 months but have yet to receive a fourth booster dose.
+• Give 1 dose of PCV13 or PCV15 if patients have been administered 3 doses of a PCV before 12 months but have yet to receive a fourth booster dose.

-• Give one dose of PPSV23 at least eight weeks after completing the PCV series.
+• Give 1 dose of PPSV23 at least 8 weeks after completing the PCV series.

 High-risk medical conditions are listed below: